 RCA Victor Special Model K, Portable Electric Phonograph

-Although aluminum, in which this streamlined phonograph is encased, is taken for granted today as a lightweight, inexpensive material that has many applications, it was only in 1886 that an American, Charles Martin Hall, discovered an electrolytic process that made its commercial production possible.
+Today aluminum is taken for granted as a lightweight, inexpensive material that has many applications.
+However, it was only in 1886 that an American, Charles Martin Hall, discovered the process that made its commercial production possible.
 Over the next forty years, aluminum evolved from a laboratory curiosity to an industrial staple.
-The impetus for its industrial use in the 1920s and 1930s was its combination with various alloys that transformed it from a soft material into a strong, lightweight, pliable one.

 Aluminum, various metals, plastic, felt, leather